 Read and download IHME 2015 Programme here >

-IHME 2015 brings a leading contemporary artist to Finland.
+IHME 2015 brought a leading contemporary artist to Finland.
 The work of the British Jeremy Deller uniquely combines the making of art with its display in public space, bringing people together, the creation of a collective experience, and reaching out to new audiences.
 Deller’s work is multi-faceted and open-minded, revealing surprising connections between social and popular-culture phenomena.

 We were delighted to be able to show three pieces by Deller: one of his breakthrough works, Acid Brass (1997), which combines the volume of a 30-person brass band with techno-hits of the 1990s; and two totally new works.
 For Deller’s IHME Project, Do Touch, the artist selected interesting objects from the collections of seven of the Helsinki Metropolitan region’s historical museums as the materials for the work.
 The work itself emerged out of encounters between the objects, spoken tales and the public in shopping centres, stations and other everyday environments.
 Meanwhile, the highpoint of the IHME Days was a 24-hour marathon showing of rock documentaries selected by Deller, 24 Hour Rockshow.
 This included experimental rarities and major classics from the 1960s up to the present.